rpsft/etlbox/ETLBoxDocu/articles/examples/example_controlflow.md

 ## Running sql on the database

-The most powerful and comman task that you want to run against a database is sql.
+The most powerful and common task that you want to run against a database is sql.
 It will use the underlying ADO.NET connection manager, which allows you to do almost everything on the database, without the "overhead" and boilerplate code that ADO.NET brings with it.

 ```C#
 SqlTask.ExecuteNonQuery("Insert data",